top of page

 1 Kings 10:18-20

-• Solomon was an ensign, that not by a multitude of wisdom and knowledge were Yache's people going to be delivered, [Sirach 19:24] but by obedience in obeying His voice.
-[Jer 9:23-24] because he had a lot of wisdom but transgressed the law as well diminishing his glory:
+• Solomon was an ensign, that not by a multitude of wisdom and knowledge were Lord Yache's people going to be delivered, [Sirach 19:24] but by obedience in obeying His voice [Jer 9:23-24, Exo 23:20-21] because he had a much wisdom but transgressed the law, diminishing his honor:

 He that hath small understanding, and feareth Alahayim, is better than one that hath much wisdom, and transgresseth the law of the most High.

 • Solomon was also a testimony of how head knowledge alone will not make us perfect of heart.
-David had not a plethora of knowledge, but an obedient heart and walked in simplicity being merciful [I Sam 13;14; I Macc 2:57; I kings 11:4] and his heart was found perfect.
+David had not a plethora of knowledge, but an obedient heart, being merciful and walking uprightly in simplicity, [I Sam 13;14; I Macc 2:57; I Kings 11:4] for which, his heart was found perfect.
 Praise Ahayah that Solomon received the seal through repentance [Testament of Solomon] by confessing his faults, that he may receive mercy [James 5:15-16] which was promised to his father David, that Ahayah's mercy would not depart from him.
 [2 Sam 7:15]

 Wisdom of Solomon 11:23